cale-inspired/isprtn/content/about.md

 ## My Yogic journey

-{{< figure src="/img/about/yoga.jpg" title=" "
+{{< figure src="/img/pages/about2.jpg" title=" "
 alt="Veganes Tapas-Restaurant in Granada: El Piano" >}}

 ### Beyond the physical.

-Like many people, I started doing Yoga as I felt attracted to the physical exercise.
+When I started doing Yoga more than five years ago, I felt attracted to the physical exercise at first.
 It didn't take long, however, to realise that Yoga was so much more than that.
 After the class **I felt every cell in body vibrating**, I was physically exhausted yet energetically charged as I never felt before.
 I sensed the infinite potential of the practise that goes beyond the physical.

 ### An eternal soul.